 If you are selling goods or products online and some of your customers are located in Arizona, you need to be aware of the state’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both at the state and federal level.
+Keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.

 Some items sold via the Internet to Arizona customers may be exempt from sales tax under Arizona law.
 For example, machinery or equipment used in research and development is exempt from sales tax.
 Section 42-5159 of Arizona’s sales tax statute lays out in detail many of these exemptions.

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-For additional information, see the Arizona DOR’s webpage on the transaction privilege tax and “nexus” and the discussion of Internet taxation in the JLBC’s 2011 Tax Handbook.
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
+For additional information, see the Arizona DOR’s webpage on the transaction privilege tax and nexus and the discussion of Internet taxation in the JLBC’s 2015 Tax Handbook.

 At the federal level Congress has repeatedly considered legislation that would affect large Internet retailers and how online sales taxes are collected in all states.
 The most recent form of a proposed federal law is the Marketplace Fairness Act of 2015.
 As in previous versions, the 2015 Act would allow states to require sellers not physically located in their state to collect taxes on online and catalog sales made to people in their state.
 Sellers that make $1 million or less in annual sales and have no physical presence in the state would be exempt from this requirement.
 States would have to meet certain criteria to simplify their sales tax laws and make sales tax collection easier before they could require sellers to collect the tax.